moleculeprotocol/IPNFT/README.md

 #### Deploy to Goerli Testnet

+The easiest way to deploy contracts without exposing a local private key is the thirdweb.
+Here's how you initialize the process from the root folder of any web3 app: `npx thirdweb@latest deploy`

+If you like to do it manually, we got you covered:

 1. Make sure you have a private key in your `.env` file that has Goerli Testnet ETH on it.
 Otherwise you won't be able to deploy a contract because of insufficient funds.
 2. Run `source .env` to get the ENV variables into your current terminal session.
 3. Deploy IPNFT `forge script script/IPNFT.s.sol:IPNFTScript --fork-url $GOERLI_RPC_URL --private-key $PRIVATE_KEY --broadcast -vvvv`
 4. Deploy sales contract `forge script script/SchmackoSwap.s.sol:SchmackoSwapScript --fork-url $GOERLI_RPC_URL --private-key $PRIVATE_KEY --broadcast -vvvv`

-5. if you want to also verify the contract on Etherscan `forge script script/IPNFT.s.sol:IPNFTScript --fork-url $GOERLI_RPC_URL --private-key $PRIVATE_KEY --verify --etherscan-api-key $ETHERSCAN_KEY --broadcast -vvvv` .
+5. alternatively get an etherscan key to verify the contract during deployment `forge script script/IPNFT.s.sol:IPNFTScript --fork-url $GOERLI_RPC_URL --private-key $PRIVATE_KEY --verify --etherscan-api-key $ETHERSCAN_KEY --broadcast -vvvv` .